Traceback your Blackseed oil

 are invested in supporting the small farmers of EoL in carbon sequestration and avoidance practices.

 of full-time employees in Sekem who worked to produce this product receive health insurance and safe working conditions.

 Life Long Learning &

-The blackseeds is grown on multiple locations like: SEKEM Wahat, Minia, Asuit and Aswan Demeter certified farms that grow under the principle of organic and biodynamic methods which provide the highest quality products and enhance biodiversity.
+The plant, nigella sativa, that produces the blackseeds is grown on multiple locations in Egypt like: SEKEM Wahat, Minia, Asuit and Aswan.
+They are all Demeter certified farms that grow under the principle of organic and biodynamic methods which provide the highest quality products and enhance biodiversity.

 EoL supports small-scale farmers on their path to green energy by providing them with funds and the necessary tools to facilitate their transition.